The Genetic Biocontrol of Invasive Rodents (GBIRd) program

 We are all in this for the interests of society and nature.
 Like you, we want to save lives, support livelihoods, and preserve our natural world for generations to come.
 Our guiding principles include: Early and sustained consistent engagement with stakeholders and communities

-- Proceeding cautiously, with deliberate step-wise methods
+- Proceed cautiously, with deliberate step-wise methods and measurable outcomes;

 The investigation of the suitability of gene drive approaches for conservation, food security, and human health purposes requires time, expertise, and collaboration.
 Together, we can determine if, when, and how we should proceed with this new technology.